thinkinglabs/thinkinglabs.github.io/_posts/2021-04-06-five-years-of-public-speaking.md

 Nowadays, after five years, I do not dare to say that any more.
 I am afraid people would think: "*Yeah, right.
 It's been five years he's speaking.
 Shouldn't he get used to it?*".
 Well no. I do not get used to this.
-I am still worried, nervous and distressed before my session.
+I am still worried, nervous and distressed before every session.
 When rehearsing, I am already breaking out in cold sweat.
 I feel horrible, so little and very insignificant.
 Many times I am wondering "*Why am I doing this?*".

-If it is such a pain, why am I persevering with this?
+If it is such a pain, why am I persevering in doing this?

 Good question.
 Although, I do not like the spotlights.
 I do like the attention afterwards.
 The questions, the congrats, the mentions on Twitter, the requests